danielfrg/danielfrg.com/content/blog/2018/07/tgik004.md

-Title: TGIK 004: RBAC
+Title: Notes for: TGIK 004: RBAC
 Slug: tgik-004-rbac
 Date: 2018-07-14 15:00
 Category: tech-notes
-Tags: Kubernetes,RBAC
+Tags: Tech notes,Kubernetes,RBAC
 Author: Daniel Rodriguez

-url: tech-notes/tgik-004-rbac
-save_as: tech-notes/tgik-004-rbac/index.html
-video_id: slUMVwRXlRo
+{% youtube slUMVwRXlRo %}
-Rating: 5/5

 How to do Authentication and Authorization for k8s.